-Named AsteroidOS, the beta version created by Florent Revest has been tested on an original LG Watch and is very much an enthusiast project for hackers and modders to get their hands on.
+Created by French student Florent Revest, the Linux-based OS has been in the works for two years and is very much an enthusiast project for hackers and modders to get their hands on.

-On the surface this student project has little chance of making any impression on the Google and Samsung backed might of Android Wear and Tizen, but it does have one benefit.
-To date there's been a lack of open source smartwatch operating systems that aren't mired in the plans of the big tech companies.
+While on the surface this student project is up against some pretty big competition in the shape of Google, Apple and Samsung, there has been a lack of open source smartwatch operating systems that aren't mired in the plans of the big tech companies.
 Google is wisely protecting Android Wear from any smartwatch up-start from jumping on board and Samsung's OS is very much for Gear devices only.

 That means it's up to smartwatch startups to use full fat versions of Android – with varying degrees of success.
 So AsteroidOS has the chance to become the go-to OS for the independent manufacturer.

 If you want to give it a go, you can head to the AsteroidOS installation instructions page and also check in on a list of other supported devices.
 Away from Android Wear watches, it appears someone has tried and failed to get it running on a Samsung Gear S2 while many budget smartwatches are simply not equipped to play nice with the open source OS.